 The interferometric data \citep{2020ApJ...897...31D} and optical spectroscopy \citep{2019MNRAS.483..132P} suggest that the inner radius of the disk lies close to the star and that the inner disk is not completely empty.
-The 1.3 mm observation shows a cavity devoid from large grains, whereas the near-infrared flux in the SED is still high.
-The bulk of dust in protoplanetary disks consists of silicate grains.
+The 1.3 mm observation shows a cavity devoid of large grains, whereas the near-infrared flux in the SED is still high.
+The majority of dust in protoplanetary disks consists of silicate grains.
 The silicate emission seen in the \textit{SPITZER} low resolution spectra is very strongly peaked, and the shape also suggests that small grains are dominating the inner disk.
-In fact, among the known IMTT stars the 10$\mathrm{\mu{}m}$ emission from the disk around RY Tau is one of the strongest peaked \citep{2021AA...652A.133V}.
-In our model however, the silicate feature is weaker than that of the observations by \textit{SPITZER} and not as strongly peaked.
-One would expect this material in the inner disk to be the source of silicate emission, but our simple model instead show that the small grains in the disk wind is the main contributor of 10 $\mathrm{\mu{}m}$ silicate emission.
+In fact, RY Tau has one of the strongest and most peaked 10$\mathrm{\mu{}m}$ silicate emission features among the known IMTT stars \citep{2021AA...652A.133V}.
+In our model, however, the silicate feature is weaker than that of the observations by \textit{SPITZER} and not as strongly peaked.
+One would expect this material in the inner disk to be the source of silicate emission, but our simple model instead shows that the small grains in the disk wind is the main contributor of 10 $\mathrm{\mu{}m}$ silicate emission.

-The final models contain some numerical noise in the H-band images coming from stray photons that make it through the disk and scatter in the introduced outer disk region (see Fig. \ref{fig:rytau-data-model}).
+The final models contain some numerical noise in the H band images coming from stray photons that make it through the disk and scatter in the introduced outer disk region (see Fig. \ref{fig:rytau-data-model}).
 The appearance of these spots is due to low photon statistics in this region.